 Do you have a wood stove, a fireplace, or a fire pit?
 What do you do with all of the ash?
 If you’re in the habit of shoveling it into a trash bag and putting it in the garbage can, I’ve got good news for you — there’s a better way to recycle them that will benefit your garden.

-What are the benefits of wood ash?
 Wood ash is naturally high in potassium, calcium, boron, phosphorus.
 Not to mention that it’s also very alkaline.
 Depending on what you are planting, you may need to lower the pH of your soil to create the ideal soil environment.
 Flowers like lilies and geraniums thrive in alkaline soil.
-If you live in an area with naturally acidic soil, you may also need to add alkalizing materials like wood ash to bring your soil’s pH up to a neutral level.
+If you live in an area with naturally acidic soil, you may also need to add alkalizing materials like wood ash to raise your soil’s pH up to a neutral level.

-Does my garden need it?
 Very possibly, but before you get excited, do a soil test.
 If your garden has a pH of 7 or higher, you don’t need it.
 Wood ash raises the pH in your soil, so if you don’t need it, don’t use it.
-And those acid-loving plants like azaleas, rhododendrons and blueberries?
+And those acid-loving plants like azaleas, rhododendrons, and blueberries?
 They don’t need it.
 Aaaand, lastly, if you have very young or tender plants like seedlings, I’d skip the wood ash treatment with them as well.